ranguard/www-leo-cuckoo-org/root/cv/index.md

 - Email: leo at cuckoo.org
 - Driving license: Clean

-#### Types of job I would be interested in:
+#### A little about me and the types of job I would be interested in:

-Mostly `remote` / `Bath area`; `CTO for SME`/`team lead`/`systems architect`.
-I'm interested in all web related technologies, especially TypeScript and `Serverless`, ideally using AWS cloud services, though that's a passion at the moment.
-I love working with `Perl`, though I wouldn't start a new project in it.
+`CTO for SME`/`team lead`/`systems architect` - mostly `remote` / `Bath (UK)` area.
+Could be contract or permanent.
+I love getting things done, either on my own or with others.
+I'm interested in all internet related technologies, current focus is `TypeScript`,  `Serverless` and `Event based` architecture, using AWS - though that's a passion rather than a requirement.
+I love working with `Perl`, though I wouldn't usually start a new project in it.

+I have `full stack` experience, though with the knowledge CSS and HTML are not where my strengths lie, and lets not talk about design skills!

+I want to offer my experience in creating value for wherever I work, providing excellence and excitement to the end users of the systems I help with.
+I also love finding the cleanest simplest solution to problems and supporting others that I work with to do the same.

 ### Skills